ankit7540/IntensityCalbr/PythonModule/rovib_H2_HD_D2/README.md

 ***When using Python IDE like Spyder***

-1. After cloning the repository and moving in the `python-module` directory,  refer to the readme.
+1. After cloning the repository and moving in the `python-module` directory,  refer to the `readme`.
 Prepare the required data as mentioned above which will be loaded in the module  as NumPy array.
-Open the  file in the IDE and make changes  to the file path if required.
-Run the code.
+Open the  file in the IDE and make changes  to the file path if required and run the code.